ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - the handler will be the complied function code

 ### Azure storage accounts
+- managed storage accounts are the accounts Azure makes when you create a VM, open the cloud shell for the first time, etc., you don't create them directly
 - unmanaged storage accounts are the ones you create as resources for whatever you want
     - premium performance tier
         - you pay more per GB of storage but less for the transactions themselves